maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-razor-dev.md

 ---------------
 In Razor you use the `@` symbol to mix expressions with text and markup, e.g. `@DateTime.Now`.
 In XCST you use curly braces, just like in [interpolated strings][2], e.g. `{DateTime.Now}`.

-Because sometimes you need to use curly braces in content such as CSS and JavaScript, you declare `[c:]expand-text='yes'` to enable this feature. `[c:]expand-text` is a standard attribute that can be used on any XCST element and any literal result element (prefixed).
+Because sometimes you need to use curly braces in content such as CSS and JavaScript, you declare `[c:]expand-text='yes'` to enable this feature. `[c:]expand-text` is a [standard attribute][7] that can be used on any XCST element and any literal result element (prefixed).

 Value templates always work for attribute values.
 To output curly braces you have to double them.